Certificate in Holocaust Education: August – September

 This programme is awarded by The Herzog Centre, Trinity College Dublin.

 This certificate in Holocaust Education is administered by HETI in partnership with The Herzog centre, Trinity College Dublin.

 The fee for undertaking the Certificate is €1,995 for registered teachers and includes all tuition, travel, hotel accommodation (per person sharing) and university registration.
-For applicants who do not qualify for sponsorship, the fee is €2,995.
+For applicants who are non registered teachers, the fee is €2,995.

 How to apply:

 Applications should be made through HETI and applicants will be assessed by both Trinity College Dublin and HETI under the following criteria.

 - Knowledge of the Holocaust – participants should be able to demonstrate a genuine commitment and interest in the subject